Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 - **Noise floor.** The Terrarium's analog path is unity gain, so a guitar hits the ADC 20–30 dB below full scale.
 Input and output level are applied *after* the converter and cannot improve SNR.
-The real fix is analog gain ahead of the pedal — a clean boost, or a preamp stage between the input jack and the Terrarium IN pad.
+The real fix is analog gain ahead of the pedal: a clean boost, or a preamp stage between the input jack and the Terrarium IN pad.
 Note the audio rail is +5 V with VREF at 2.5 V, so usable swing is ~3.5 Vpp and gain above roughly 4–6× clips the input buffer
 - **No stereo.** Seed pins 17/19 are unused; a second output buffer would give dual mono.
-  True stereo needs a second vocoder and grain cloud — CPU is fine, memory is the limit
+  True stereo needs a second vocoder and grain cloud.
+CPU is fine, memory is the limit
 - **Bypass is buffered, not true bypass.** Audio always passes through the codec.
 Loss of power means loss of signal
 - **~43 ms vocoder latency** against the dry path.
 Inherent to a 2048-point FFT, and stock behaviour
 - The module locks Speed/Start/Size during recording and snaps Speed/Pitch to unity after an overdub.
-Neither is implemented — the second is impossible with pots
+Neither is implemented, and the second is impossible with pots